-- Determine if the baseline performance has changed since the testcase was recorded - 2.
-Prepare the testcase for use in a load test
+- Determine if the baseline performance has changed since the testcase was recorded - Prepare the testcase for use in a load test

-This tutorial will describe the automatic and advanced options available for configuring a testcase to handle common needs such as:
+The Test Configuration tutorial (phase two) describes the automatic and advanced options available for configuring a testcase to handle common needs such as:

-- Using different usernames and passwords each time a testcase is replayed - Handling dynamic URL parameters - 3.
+- Using different usernames and passwords each time a testcase is replayed - 2.
+Handling dynamic URL parameters - 3.
 Making each replay enter different information in the web page forms - 4.
 Validating the content of the pages returned by the server

-It will then describe how to replay the testcase and inspect the results.
+It then describes how to replay the testcase and inspect the results.